manell0/MileStone-1-Couronne/README.md

   - Some people I interviewed wanted to know more about the origins and history behind the game.

-  - Some people I asked said that the game's parts such as game rings and queues, size of the game surface were important to be able to find out.
+  - Some potential users I asked said that the game's parts such as game rings and queues, size of the game surface were important to be able to find out.

 ## User Stories